4/10/2014

 startActivityForResult(intent, EXPIARY_DATE_REQUEST);

-And override onActivityResult(...) in your Activity, of course:
+in your Activity, of course:@Override

 protected void onActivityResult(int requestCode, int resultCode, Intent data) {